ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/05-analysis.md

 if we push a sequence of elements and then pop them all, we get them in *reversed* order.
 And of course, if we do the same again, we get the original order back.
-This insight can be used for a another possible implementation of queues, which uses use two stacks -- one "enqueue" stack and another "dequeue" stack.
+This insight can be used for a another possible implementation of queues, which uses two stacks -- one "enqueue" stack and another "dequeue" stack.

 - To enqueue an element we push it to the *enqueue stack*.
 - To dequeue an element we pop it from the *dequeue stack*.